Match · Match 10

-Fiji face England in the Nations Championship 2026 Round 2 at Hill Dickinson Stadium in Liverpool, with kickoff at 14:10 BST (UTC+1) on Saturday 11 July.
-The Flying Fijians continue their Nations Championship journey at a venue that brings rugby to a city with deep Pacific Island connections, creating a unique atmosphere for what promises to be a compelling contest.
+Fiji face England in Nations Championship 2026 Round 2 at Hill Dickinson Stadium (Liverpool) on Saturday 11 July, with kickoff at 14:10 BST (UTC+1).
+The Flying Fijians continue their Nations Championship journey at a venue that brings rugby to a city with deep Pacific Island connections, creating a setting where Fiji’s style of play is guaranteed to find an audience.

-Hill Dickinson Stadium, with a capacity of 11,000, offers an intimate setting that will amplify the Fijian support.
+Hill Dickinson Stadium offers an intimate setting that will amplify the Fijian support.
 Liverpool’s Pacific Island and Polynesian community will turn out in numbers, creating a genuine home feel for Fiji despite the match being played in England.
 The smaller ground means every big hit, every offload, and every line break will be felt in the stands.
 This is a different experience from Twickenham’s 82,000 seats, and Fiji may find the compact atmosphere more to their liking.

 Fiji’s attacking rugby is a spectacle that draws neutral fans worldwide.
 The Flying Fijians play with an instinct and freedom that cannot be coached into existence.
 Their offloading in contact is a product of growing up playing rugby on hard, dry grounds where keeping the ball alive is second nature.
 The Fijian back line combines explosive power with balletic footwork, and their ability to beat defenders one-on-one is unmatched in world rugby.
 When Fiji build momentum through phases, they can score tries that leave defensive coaches searching for answers.